-Beryllium is a third lighter than aluminum with six times the stiffness of steel.
+Beryllium is a third lighter than aluminum and 50% stiffer than steel.

 Since the middle of the last century, beryllium has played a role in exploring the universe beyond our planet.